Running Multichannel Outreach

 The success of this program — paired with the outbound strategies we’ve woven through this book — have, in many ways, validated our belief that Full Cycle Selling works; that building sales processes that incentivize, equip, and facilitates selling for the full cycle rep most closely aligns with how buyers buy in 2024.

 Setting up event-triggered workflow automation is an integral step in this process, and isn’t as advanced as you might think.
-Let’s walk through some of the most impactful sales plays you can set up in tandem with your sales sequences.
+Let’s walk through some of the most impactful sales workflows you can set up in tandem with your sales sequences.

-Play #1: Congratulate job changers on new role
+Workflow #1: Congratulate job changers on new role

 Job changes signal a significant buying opportunity, especially if you're dealing with former champions, partners, or previous buyers.
 Identifying who they are and sending sequences that prompt them to consider re-starting a relationship is one of the most beneficial automations you can set up.